 An approved procedural and controlled QA process is used to document ITAAC closure and maintenance.

-The ITAAC closure process is supported by verifiable documents and traceable records that confirm ITAAC were satisfactorily closed.
+The ITAAC closure process is supported by verifiable completion packages that include documents and traceable records that confirm ITAAC were satisfactorily closed.

-Sufficient instructions exist to ensure the contents of notifications on ITAAC are consistent with the examples in the NEI 08-01 appendices, and that the ITAAC completion packages support the conclusions of successful completion.
-Appendix D, provides numerous examples of ICNs of sufficient detail required by 10 CFR 52.99(c)(1) to document closure of ITAAC of varying degrees of complexity.
+Sufficient instructions exist to ensure the contents of notifications on ITAAC are consistent with the examples in the NEI 08-01 appendices, and that the ITAAC completion packages will support the conclusions of successful completion.
+NEI 08-01, Appendix D, provides numerous examples of ICNs of sufficient detail required by 10 CFR 52.99(c)(1) to document closure of ITAAC of varying degrees of complexity.
 Appendix E provides examples of licensee letters notifying the NRC of uncompleted ITAAC 225 days prior to initial fuel load (i.e., Uncompleted ITAAC Notifications).
 Appendix I provides examples of ITAAC Post-Closure Notifications that would be required if an event materially alters the basis for determining that an ITAAC was completed.
 Appendix F provides a template for the All ITAAC Complete Notification.

 The licensee’s QA organization provides appropriate support to feedback into the ITAAC closure and maintenance process.